 - e.
 Higher ranked teams will wear white and lower ranked teams will wear dark uniforms. - f.
 The higher ranked team will be designated as the home team. - g.
-Throughout the Tournament teams will maintain their original ranking. - h.
+Throughout the tournament teams will maintain their original ranking. - h.
 No tournament game will be scheduled to begin after 8:30 p.m. on a night when school is in session the following day. - 8. a.
-Selection of teams and sites by the Hockey Committee shall be final. - b.
+Selection of teams and sites by the Ice Hockey Committee shall be final. - b.
 The playing time will be three fifteen minute periods.
 Intervals between periods will last ten (10) minutes. - c.
-Tie Game Ending Procedures -- At the end of a regulation time, if a tie exists, the following procedure is in place:

-1) First Overtime:

-One fifteen (15) minute sudden victory overtime period will be played with five players per team and one goaltender per team.
-Teams do not change ends.
+Tie Game Ending Procedures At the end of a regulation time, if a tie exists, the following procedure is in place: - 1) First Overtime One fifteen (15) minute sudden victory overtime period will be played with five players per team and one goaltender per team.
+Teams do not change ends. - Second Overtime Teams will change ends and a second fifteen (15) sudden victory overtime period will be played, with four (4) skaters per team and one (1) goaltender per team.
+In all tournament games, this step will be repeated until a winner is declared. - 3) All National Federation rules apply throughout overtime periods.